jupyterhub/jupyterhub/docs/source/rbac/scopes.md

 ## Available scopes

 Table below lists all available scopes and illustrates their hierarchy.
 Indented scopes indicate subscopes of the scope(s) above them.

-Table 1.
+% TODO: Automatically generate this table from code when creating docs Table 1.
 Available scopes and their hierarchy
 | Scope name | Description |
 | :--------- | :---------- |